alephjs/aleph.js/CONTRIBUTING.md

 # Contributing to Aleph.js

 Welcome, and thank you for taking time in contributing to Aleph.js!
-You can help us in different ways:
+You can improve Aleph.js in different ways:

-- ∆ add new feature
+- ∆ add new features
 - ✘ bugfix
 - ✔︎ review code
 - ☇ write plugins